Collection of short message cards posted online

 A:

-please ask a staff member when purchasing.
+please inform a staff member when making your purchase.

 You can also upload jpeg..